chrischow/wordle_solver/README.md

 **Note:** The bot does not use brute force to enumerate all game *outcomes* before deciding on all steps.
 That is way too computationally intensive.

 ### Ranking Algorithms
-The ranking algorithm is arguably the most critical component of the strategy because it determines *what* guesses are made.
-Decision rules only decide *how* guesses are made (solve vs. collect info), and the seed word is a *product* of the ranking algorithm in step 0, before the game starts.
+The ranking algorithm is arguably the most critical component of the strategy because it determines what guesses are available.
+Decision rules only decide among the available guesses provided by the algorithm, and the seed word is a *product* of the ranking algorithm in step 0, before the game starts.

 My Wordle bot has several built-in options: (1) letter frequency, (2) expected green, yellow, and grey tiles, and (3) expected max number of remaining candidates.
 Each algorithm computes scores for all remaining candidates with respect to the remaining solutions.